bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 1. **View** a file name, description, upload date and size

-2. **Download** a file to your computer by clicking on the download icon in the Actions column near the name of the file you want to download.
+2. **Download** a file to your computer by clicking on the download icon |download-icon| in the Actions column near the name of the file you want to download.
 You need only to specify a folder where to store the file to and click the "Save" button.

-3. **Delete** a file by clicking on the corresponding icon in the Actions column near the name of the file you want to delete.
+3. **Delete** a file by clicking on the corresponding icon |delete-icon| in the Actions column near the name of the file you want to delete.

 The list of files can be filtered by its name using the search tool above the list.